vyvyd/conditional-controller-advice/README.md

 In our particular use-case, the `@WebMvcTest` is not able to instantiate the required `Service` class (since WebMvcTests don't load the entire context by default).
 This forces us to implement a mock for the service, in *all* controllers within the application.

-This is the case if the controller under test resides in a module does not require the library's @ResponseBodyAdvice.
-This might catch developers off guard.
+This might catch developers off guard, and requires additional boilerplate in all @WebMvcTest test-cases.

 ### Finer details
 One might think that because the @ResponseAdvice was configured to attach itself to only one controller, that the @WebMvcTest for other controllers might not require it to be loaded into the application context.